 - Technical product information: Neodymium Magnets

-What are Rare Earth Magnets and why are Neodymium Magnets called Rare Earth?
+What are Rare Earth Magnets and why?

 Rare Earth Magnets are powerful permanent magnets composed of rare earth elements (REE).
 Rare earth elements are a set of seventeen chemical elements in the periodic table making up the lanthanide series of metallic chemical elements, as well as scandium and yttrium.
 Neodymium (used for Neodymium Iron Boron magnets) and Samarium (used for Samarium Cobalt magnets) are both rare earth elements and, hence, their associated magnets are referred to as “rare earth magnets.”
 Note that “Rare” relates to the properties of these materials, not their scarcity in the Earth’s Crust.